ricardocajo/error-monitor-ros-gazebo/README.md

 X == Y | X != Y | X > Y | X >= Y | X < Y | X <= Y

-For any comparison operator X: X{y} - the values being compared will have an error margin of y (Example: X =={0.05} Y)
+For any comparison operator X: `X{y}` - the values being compared will have an error margin of y (Example: X =={0.05} Y)

-### ProtectedVariables
+### Protected-Variables
-\_rate_ - Set the frame rate which properties are checked (By default the rate is 30hz)
+`\_rate_` - Set the frame rate which properties are checked (By default the rate is 30hz)

-\_timeout_ - Set the timeout for how long the verification will last (By default the timeout is 100 seconds)
+`\_timeout_` - Set the timeout for how long the verification will last (By default the timeout is 100 seconds)

-\_margin_ - Set the error margin for comparisons
+`\_margin_` - Set the error margin for comparisons

-### UsefullPredicates
+### Usefull-Predicates
-X.position - The position of the robot in the simulation
+`X.position` - The position of the robot in the simulation

-X.position.y - The position in the y axis of the robot in the simulation (also works for x and z)
+`X.position.y` - The position in the y axis of the robot in the simulation (also works for x and z)

-X.distance.Y - The absolute distance between two objects in the simulation (x and y axis)
+`X.distance.Y` - The absolute distance between two objects in the simulation (x and y axis)

-X.distanceZ.Y - The absolute distance between two objects in the simulation (x, y and z axis)
+`X.distanceZ.Y` - The absolute distance between two objects in the simulation (x, y and z axis)

-X.velocity - The velocity of an object in the simulation (this refers to linear velocity)
+`X.velocity` - The velocity of an object in the simulation (this refers to linear velocity)

-X.velocity.x - The velocity in the x axis of an object in the simulation (this refers to linear velocity)
+`X.velocity.x` - The velocity in the x axis of an object in the simulation (this refers to linear velocity)

-X.localization_error - The difference between the robot perception of its position and the actual position in the simulation
+`X.localization_error` - The difference between the robot perception of its position and the actual position in the simulation

 *Yet to implement:*